 A man loves his tools.
 For some guys, those tools are in the garage.
 They fix cars or build stuff.
 For other men, the tools are in the kitchen and make delicious food.
 Maybe your tools are on a computer and help you craft masterpieces or solve problems.
-There is no limit, but there is one tool that is universal to all men, and we need to take care of it.
+There is no limit, but there is one universal tool for all men, and we need to take care of it.

 Not that tool.
 Get your minds out of the gutter.
-Obviously, we’re talking about The Lawn Mower™ 3.0.
-It’s a great trimmer, but the best equipment in the world will still eventually fail if you abuse it enough.
-Here’s an easy cleaning and maintenance tutorial for your favorite trimmer.
+We're talking about The Lawn Mower™ 3.0.
+It's a great trimmer, but the best equipment in the world will still eventually fail if you abuse it enough.
+Here's an easy cleaning and maintenance tutorial for your favorite trimmer.

 Do You Need to Oil The Lawn Mower Trimmer?

-This is a great question that many guys out there probably have.
-There are trimmers or clippers that require regular oiling of the blades for them to function optimally.
-But for The Lawn Mower 3.0 trimmer, the mechanism is oiled at the factory, which means the ceramic blade doesn’t require lubricating.
-This means more time grooming and less time maintaining.
+Whether you need to oil the Lawn Mower or not is an excellent question that many guys out there probably have.
+Some trimmers or clippers require regular oiling of the blades for them to function optimally.
+But for The Lawn Mower 3.0 trimmer, the mechanism is oiled at the factory, which means the ceramic blade doesn't require lubricating.
+Not having to lubricate the blades means more time grooming and less time maintaining.

 The Easy Steps to Clean Your Trimmer

 One of the primary design philosophies governing The Lawn Mower 3.0 is the ease of use.
 We made this as easy to use as possible, and that includes maintenance.
 Keep reading.
 You'll see.